k2view-academy/K2View-Academy/articles/04_fabric_studio/26_web_basic_code_editing.md

 In addition, when applicable, the editor, using the language engine, hint you suggests a correction for the problem.

-The below example illustrate these indicators and hints
+The below example illustrates these indicators and hints:

 ![](images/web/26_parse_indicators.gif)